Ocean Champions

 Ocean Champions, a 501(c)(4) environmental organization in the United States with a connected political action committee (Ocean Champions PAC), is the first national organization of its kind focused solely on oceans and ocean wildlife.

 Their goal is to create a political environment where protecting and restoring the oceans is a national government priority.

 They do this by helping to elect pro-ocean Congressional candidates and working to defeat the others.
 Ocean Champions engages with members of Congress to pass pro-ocean laws and shoot down bills that would harm the ocean.

-Co-founder David Wilmot defines the organization as a “blue group”, instead of a “green group” to emphasize its focus on the oceans.
-In 2016, Ocean Champions made history!
-For the first time in the history of the Peter Benchley Ocean Awards an organization will receive the highly regarded Excellence in Policy Award.
-Ocean Champions and its Co-Founder, David Wilmot, Ph.D., have been named this year's awardee.
+Co-founder David Wilmot defines the organization as a "blue group", instead of a "green group" to emphasize its focus on the oceans.
+In 2016, for the first time in the history of the Peter Benchley Ocean Awards, an organization received Excellence in Policy Award.
+Ocean Champions and its Co-Founder, David Wilmot, Ph.D., were named that year's awardee.